Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Comparisons of the LHCf measurements among different colliding hadrons and energies

-In hadronic interaction at large rapidities, partons from the projectile and target hadrons generally have large and small momentum fractions respectively, since the momentum fraction that the parton itself carries relative to the parent projectile and target hadrons, i.e., Bjorken-$x$ $\xbj$, is proportional to $e^{\pm y}$ ($+y$ for projectile and $-y$ for target).
+In hadronic interactions at large rapidities, partons from the projectile and target hadrons generally have large and small momentum fractions respectively, since the momentum fraction that the parton itself carries relative to the parent projectile and target hadrons, i.e., the Bjorken-$x$ variable or $\xbj$, is proportional to $e^{\pm y}$ ($+y$ for projectile and $-y$ for target).
 Here we note that a parton (dominantly gluon) density, rapidly increases with decreasing $\xbj$ when $\xbj<0.01$ with the target approaching the blackbody limit where the gluon density is saturated.
 In the blackbody regime, the partons cannot go through the target nuclear medium without interaction and suffer transverse momenta transfers proportional to the saturation momentum scale $Q_s$.
-The $Q_s$ values in the very forward region are $\sim\gev{1}$ in $\pp$ collision and $\sim\gev{10}$ in $\pPb$ collisions, although the calculation of $Q_s$ itself suffers from both theoretical and experimental uncertainties.
+The $Q_s$ values in the very forward region are $\sim\gev{1}$ in $\pp$ collisions and $\sim\gev{10}$ in $\pPb$ collisions, although the calculation of $Q_s$ itself suffers from both theoretical and experimental uncertainties and is also dependent on the impact parameter of the colliding hadrons~\cite{Albacete}.